tozech/properscoring/README.rst

   - for binary probability forecasts: ``brier_score``
   - for threshold exceedances with an ensemble forecast: ``threshold_brier_score``

+* Mean CRPS with decomposition into reliability, resolution, uncertainty:
+  - for an ensemble via the Hersbach method: ``mean_crps``

 All functions are robust to missing values represented by the floating point value ``NaN``.